AMC Hornet: 1975

-Focusing on the new Pacer, AMC kept the Hornet mostly the same.
+Focusing on developing and introducing the entirely new Pacer model, AMC kept the Hornet mostly the same.
 A new grille with vertical grating was the primary change.
 A new "Touring Package" included special upholstery and luxury features.
 In a return to its philosophy of economical compact cars, AMC emphasized its comprehensive "Buyer Protection Plan" warranty in marketing the Hornets.

 Six-cylinder Hornets could be ordered with a new British-supplied Laycock de Normanville "J-type" overdrive.
 Optional on cars with a manual three-speed transmission, the unit was controlled by a pushbutton at the end of the turn signal stalk.
 The overdrive unit engages automatically at speeds above 35 mph and drops out at 32 mph.
 It also included an accelerator pedal kick-down switch for faster passing.

 All U.S. market Hornets featured catalytic converters and now required gasoline without tetraethyl lead.
 "Unleaded Fuel Only" warnings were displayed on both the fuel gauge and on a decal by the fuel filler.
 Consumers complained loudly about the 1974 "mandatory seat belt" system, and it was replaced in 1975 with a simple reminder buzzer and light.

-The U.S. economy was experiencing inflation, and new car sales fell for all automakers.
+The U.S. economy was experiencing a period of high inflation, with American Motors increasing the suggested sticker prices by an average of 13%, and new car sales fell for all automakers.
 The industry sold 8.2 million units, a drop of more than 2.5 million from the record pace in 1973.
-Sales of the Hornet also suffered.
+Sales of the Hornet also declined although marketing included cash rebates to buyers that ranged from $200 to $600 a car or a combination of cash and an extension of its Buyer Protection” warranty valued at $99.